 When a construction project is undertaken, project personnel often focus on the technical aspects of the implementation of the project.
 It is, however, vital to first understand under what construction delivery model the project will be delivered under, as this influences how the project should be approached.
 The different delivery models expose each party to the contract to very different risk profiles, which should be taken into consideration when deciding on the strategy, staffing and pricing of construction projects.
 Not fully understanding the delivery model can lead a contractor to hugely overestimate or underestimate their tender price, leading to an unsuccessful bid or the unsuccessful implementation of the project.
 Common types of models include:

 Design-build contracts, including variants such as Engineering, Procurement and Construction (EPC)

 Table of Contents

-In this construction delivery model the client retains the risk of the design, since the contractor has little, if any, input.
+In this construction delivery model, the client retains the risk of the design, since the contractor has little if any, input.
 Due to the contractors merely pricing a completed design, they have a clear indication of what they are pricing for.
-This is relatively low risk and therefore attracts a large number of contractors, resulting in competitive pricing.
+This is a relatively low risk and therefore attracts a large number of contractors, resulting in competitive pricing.
 This method also provides cost certainty to the client, since there should be little variation after contract award.
-The client, however, has to ensure that the design and requirements were complete and accurate from the outset, otherwise there could be costly variations on the project.
+The client, however, has to ensure that the design and requirements were complete and accurate from the outset, otherwise, there could be costly variations on the project.